-976001 Foundations in International Studies8cp; Week 1: 1 x 1hr (introductory lecture), Week 2 onwards: 2hpw (tutorial: students are expected to have read and/or watched all relevant tutorial readings and videos before each tutorial class; an attendance roll is kept in each tutorial class); availability: exchange and study abroad students with faculty approval
+976001 Foundations in International Studies8cp; Week 1: 1 x 1hr (introductory lecture), Week 2 onwards: 2hpw online class learning activities.
+Students are expected to have read and/or watched all relevant tutorial readings and videos each week and to attempt all activities in the weekly learning briefs sent out midday Mondays.; availability: exchange and study abroad students with faculty approval

 There are course requisites for this subject.
 See access conditions.